 Goodwill.
 Goodwill represents the amount of the purchase price in excess of the fair values assigned to the underlying identifiable net assets of acquired businesses.
 Goodwill is not amortized, but is subject to an annual impairment test.
+We completed our annual impairment tests for goodwill as of October 1, 2015.
+All of our reporting units had fair values substantially in excess of their carrying values.
+During 2015, we changed our annual quantitative goodwill impairment testing date from January 1 to October 1 of each year.
+The change in the goodwill impairment test date better aligns the impairment testing procedures with the timing of our long-term planning process, which is a significant input to the testing.
+This change in testing date did not delay, accelerate, or avoid a goodwill impairment charge.
 Impairment tests are performed more frequently if events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount.

-To determine whether goodwill is impaired, we perform a multi-step impairment test.
-First, we can elect to perform a qualitative assessment of each reporting unit to determine whether facts and circumstances support a determination that their fair values are greater than their carrying values.
-If the qualitative analysis is not conclusive, or if we elect to proceed directly with quantitative testing, we will then measure the fair values of the reporting units and compare them to their aggregate carrying values, including goodwill.
+To determine whether goodwill is impaired, we perform a multi-step test measuring the fair values of the reporting units and comparing them to their aggregate carrying values, including goodwill.
 If the fair value is less than the carrying value of the reporting unit, then the implied value of goodwill would be calculated and compared to the carrying amount of goodwill to determine whether goodwill is impaired.

 We estimate the fair values of our reporting units using discounted cash flows, which include assumptions about a wide variety of internal and external factors.
-Significant assumptions used in the impairment analysis include financial projections of free cash flow (including significant assumptions about operations, capital requirements and income taxes), long-term growth rates for determining terminal value beyond the discretely forecasted periods, and discount rates.
+Significant assumptions used in the impairment analysis include financial projections of free cash flow (including significant assumptions about operations, capital requirements and income taxes), long-term growth rates for determining terminal value beyond the discretely forecasted periods and discount rates.
 For each reporting unit, comparative market multiples are used to corroborate the results of our discounted cash flow test.